vectordotdev/vector/docs/specs/component.md

 not cover global context, such as `component_id`, that all components receive in their telemetry by nature of being a Vector component.

-## How to read this document

-This document is written from the broad perspective of a Vector component.
+Finally, this document is written from the broad perspective of a Vector component.
 Unless otherwise stated, a section applies to all component types (sources, transforms, and sinks).

 ## Naming